About Us

 Principal Architect

-Barrera’s extraordinary skill and aptitude for architecture was recognized early in her higher education experience when recommended to join to WHAA by her design studio professor and classmates prior to graduating from Florida International University in 2019.
+Barrera’s extraordinary aptitude for architecture was recognized early in her higher education experience at Florida International University when she was recommended to join to WHAA by her design studio professor and classmate in 2019.

-Barrera proceeded to design some of the firm’s best-known projects; the Lennox and Lage Residences, Mirabella at Fountainbleau and VOUS Church.
+Since graduation, Barrera designed some of the firm’s best-known projects; incld.
+Luxury Residences, Mirabella at Fountainbleau Miami Beach and VOUS Church.

-Barrera recognizes architecture for most is a background or foreground to everyday life, however, for the client, may be the most significant investment in their life.
+To Barrera, architecture is not only a background or foreground to everyday life; it may be the most significant investment in a client’s life.

 William Hamilton Arthur IV, AIA, NCARB